raphaelweis/TurboMail/README.md

 ## Try TurboMail

-We currently do not plan to upload this project to the web, but you may try out the application by doing the following :
+We currently do not plan to upload this project to the web, but you may try the application by doing the following :

 1. Make sure you have XAMPP installed - available on Linux, Windows and MacOS
 2. clone this repository :